skoplev/lincs-project-org/public/docs/LINCS/articles/Community.md

 <div class="clearfix"></div>
 # Webinars

+For an overview of current and past webinars go to [webinars](/webinars).

 ## LINCS Data Science Research (DSR) Webinars

 The LINCS Data Science Research Webinars serve as a general forum to engage data scientists within and outside of the LINCS project to work on problems related to LINCS data analysis and integration.